Aug. 31, 2017 / Updated by Bessie Shaw to Windows 10

 When it comes to this, some users can’t adjust screen resolution.
 It seems that Windows 10 won’t let you change screen resolution and the drop-down menu is greyed out.
 Don’t be worried.
 Let’s fix this problem in step 3.

 Graphics driver is a program that instructs Windows 10 how to operate display hardware device.
-If Windows misses the driver or gets incorrect instructions, problems related to display or screen will occur, such as ghost touch screen, graphics error 43, Windows 10 VIDEO DXGKRNL FATAL ERROR, etc.
+If Windows misses the driver or gets incorrect instructions, problems related to display or screen will occur, such as ghost touch screen problem, graphics error 43, Windows 10 black screen issue, screen flickering/flashing issue, etc.

 If you can’t change screen resolution on your Windows 10 PC, you’d better go to the Device Manager and have a fresh install of your graphics driver.
 Or for a speeder solution, use Driver Talent to fix the display issues in one click.
 Click the button and follow the steps below to reinstall your defective graphics driver.